Characters: Fire Emblem Awakening First Generation Females

 - Brutal Honesty: She seems to have next to no brain-to-mouth filter.

-- Cleavage Window: When promoted to Sorcerer.
+- Cleavage Window: Her Dark Mage, Sorcerer, and Archer outfits.
 As if she didn't tick enough Fetish Fuel boxes already...

 - Creepy Good: Joins Chrom's party for a somewhat egotistical reason, openly stalks the Avatar, proficient in curses, possesses extreme jealousy, uses her daughter Noire as a guinea pig for said curses and potentially neglects her youngest daughter Morgan... she is definitely this.